-Blockchain is a way of securely replacing every organisation seeing their own version of the truth.
+Blockchain is a way of securely replacing every organization seeing their own version of the truth.
 When business transactions take place, everyone has a record of that.
 Those records are stored internally.
 When everyone has their own version, this creates the potential for fraud and errors, costing billions.

 Instead, with blockchain those records are maintained on a single, shared, tamper-evident digital ledger.
 Before a transaction or contract is agreed, every party needs to consent to it.
 Before payment can be made, parties need to confirm the terms of the agreement have been met.
 Every transaction on this ledger is stored and transmitted using cryptographic encryptions, making the blockchain more secure than other methods of transmitting and storing data.
 Transactions and records can’t be deleted, which means once something is recorded in a blockchain it is irreversible.

 Blockchain is seen as a way of unlocking new value, streamlining existing processes and reducing risk.
 In the healthcare sector, there are many ways blockchain can be put to good use.

 Blockchain technology is already being applied in numerous sectors.
 In financial services, for example, a global consortium of top-tier banks have formed R3, a technology partnership behind the Corda blockchain.
 Banks are actively looking to this technology as a way of improving international transfers, the settlement process and helping companies to execute smart contracts, to replace legacy methods.

 It is estimated that blockchain can save the financial sector $35 billion annually in capital and operating expenses.
 Some of the many ways financial services can benefit from blockchain involve the transfer and storage of data.
 Banks generate a huge amount of data.
 So do healthcare companies, and in the same way, transferring it between organizations needs to be secure, accurate and verifiable.
 Healthcare and financial firms are faced with the same problem.
 Blockchain represents the answer.